Political pressure over ‘Drag Kids’ event rocks Boise Pride

 Others, though, rallied to support Boise Pride.
 Four Democratic state lawmakers pledged their own financial support, and released a joint statement criticizing what they called “the false, dangerous claims from Idaho GOP Chair Dorothy Moon that stoke violence.”
 New business sponsors stepped up to fill vacancies.

 But the political maelstrom was growing more intense by the hour, and five kids were stuck in the middle.
-Riley Burrows, a full-time drag entertainer from Boise who was co-producing the Drag Kids event, began getting death threats on social media.
+Riley Burrows, a full-time drag entertainer from Boise who was coproducing the Drag Kids event, began getting death threats on social media.

 “It’s: ‘We’re going to show up at this festival,’ ‘We’re coming after you,’ ‘I hope you know you have a target on your back,’ and ‘You’re going to be found in a tree,'” Burrows said.
 “It’s gotten so repetitive.”